 “Cinema can unmask power imbalances and raise awareness of an environmental or social problem to spark a conversation.”

 As a director, whether you are working on a documentary or a film, human proximity and sensitivity are also important to understand your subject, and create connections.
-We know that cinema is one of the most powerful communication tools; that’s why dictatorships always tired to control it.
+We know that cinema is one of the most powerful communication tools; that’s why dictatorships always tried to control it.
 That’s also why it’s important for artists to be in tune with the medium.
-A truly free society is a society that encourages art without colors or flags.
+A truly free society is a society that encourages art.
 Cinema can unmask power imbalances, and raise awareness of an environmental or social problem to spark a conversation.
 Holding this tool in your hands, you can’t manipulate, lie or be biased.
-You have to pose questions and not dictate the answers.
+You pose questions, but don’t dictate the answers.
 Let the audience come to their own conclusions.
 Cinema is also a tool for empowerment; using it with good intentions will benefit the communities you work with.”

-Our new section Photographer’s Playlist shares a personally curated songs by each individual artist that releases to the topic of the photos featured.
+Our new section Photographer’s Playlist shares personally curated songs by each individual artist that relate to the topic of the photos featured.
 Here, Grisi shares his favorite songs from Bolivia.